vladdovgal/FinancialCalculator-Lab/README.md

-# Transportation system
+# Financial calculator

-It is simple Android application designed to make perform calculations on a complex scheme of interest accrual.
+It is simple Android application (university lab) designed to make perform calculations on a complex scheme of interest accrual.

 Application features:
 - Search for unknown parameter (FV, PV, n)